rimzzlabs/expense-app/README.md

 ## What's For

-This app is an implementation of React with Firebase, simply have Authentication and CRUD operation.
+This app is an implementation of React with Supabase, simply have Authentication and CRUD operation.

 ### Stack